Clinton: The Musical

 Clinton: The Musical is a satiric musical with music and lyrics by Paul Hodge, and a book by Paul Hodge and Michael Hodge.
 The musical is based on the presidency of Bill Clinton.
 After success in various festivals, the show played Off-Broadway in the spring of 2015.

 Background

-The musical is based on the premise that there are two sides to Bill Clinton: the mature and charismatic side ("WJ") and the fun and reckless side ("Billy").
-Imagining the two personalities as distinct characters, the musical follows the two Bill Clintons and Hillary Clinton through the major events of Bill Clinton's presidency.
+The musical is based on the premise that there are two sides to Bill Clinton: the mature and charismatic side ("WJ") and the fun and reckless side ("Billy") that are invisible to every other character except Hillary Clinton.
+Imagining the two personalities as distinct characters, the musical follows the two Bill Clintons and Hillary through the major events of Bill Clinton's presidency.